lANXEZ/zk-authaas-snark/README.md

 REMARK:
 The procedure can be used for other zk-SNARK based testing including: MT-zk and SMT-zk, however some files may differ in name.

+To run tests with Idemix:
+1. Install Go from the official website
+2. Run bash command to import Hyperledger Fabric crypto libraries: go get github.com/hyperledger/fabric/idemix
+3. Deploy 'verifier_idemix.go' as the verifier with the 'issuer_public_key.bin' and 'revocation_public_key.bin' stored locally on the deployed machine.
+4. 'idemix_proof.bin' is the proof file that will be sent by k6 to the verifier where it will fetch the file and verify.